 The PowerShot G1 X Mark III is actually lighter and thinner than its Mark II predecessor, despite having a physically larger sensor, which is an impressive feat.

 Canon is pitching the new camera as an all-in-one alternative to a DSLR for photographers who want to travel light and leave their DSLR at home.
 It's unlikely anyone would choose this instead of a DSLR as a main camera, but as a DSLR companion it looks perfect, offering similar levels of quality and control, but in a pocket-sized form.
+It could also be the best travel camera for Canon fans.

 Canon PowerShot G1 X Mark III features